noraliu13/Research-Project-on-Toothpaste-Brands/README.md

 This README is currently a work in progress and is still being revised.
 Please check back later for updates and more detailed information.
 Upcoming changes needed:
 - Inclusion of all images
+- Inclusion of short description + images of toothpaste brands used
 - Part 5: Effectiveness of toothpaste as a cleaning mechanism
 - Revision of all written data